misterussell/cartHandler/README.md

   5. Test that callBack methods are functions that can be triggered
 3. Buttons Component
   1. Element renders `complete`
-  2. Element can receive callBack props
+  2. Element can receive callBack props `complete`
   3. Element conditionally outputs a set of buttons `complete`
-  4. Button clicks register
+  4. Button clicks register `complete`
-    - events
+    - events `complete`
     - events on the parent container

 ## Dependencies